github/codeql/docs/codeql/ql-language-reference/types.rst

 results in a compile time error.
 Note from the example that it is still possible to access methods from instanceof supertypes from within the specialising class with the `super` keyword.

-Crucially, the base class methods are not just hidden.
-The extension relationship is severed.
+Crucially, the instanceof **supertypes** are not **base types**.
+This means that these supertypes do not participate in overriding, and any fields of such supertypes are not part of the new class.
 This has implications on method resolution when complex class hierarchies are involved.
 The following example demonstrates this.